 What does an Addiction Counselor in Illinois do?
 What is Their Job Role?

 Substance abuse is a critical national problem in Illinois and across the U.S. The current phase, commonly called the opioid epidemic, is an indication of the difficulty of treating and preventing drug and alcohol abuse.
 Despite a national effort and efforts from communities across the nation, opioid abuse continues to take a heavy toll in addiction, illness, and deaths.
 Drug and alcohol abuse is the highest in Chicago IL.
 The state of Illinois trains and certifies substance abuse counselors.
-Treatment and prevention are the primary tools against alcohol dependence and substance abuse.
+Treatment and prevention development are the primary tools against certified advanced alcohol dependence and substance abuse.
 Counselors form an integral part of the national approach to solving and preventing alcohol and drug abuse.

 The Illinois certification process operates through the Illinois Certification Board which is the same overall organization as the Illinois Alcoholism and Other Drug Abuse Professional Certification Association.
 The certificate standards mix formal education, job experience, and supervised clinical mental health counseling into four grades of credentials.
 The SAP credential uses the statutory requirement and federal rules to set requirements for education and treatment for transportation safety-sensitive transportation sector businesses and employees.

-The ICB developed a code of Ethics for Illinois counselors, and every credentialed alcohol and drug counselor must understand and formally accept the code.
+The ICB developed a code of Ethics for Illinois counselors, and every certified alcohol and drug counselor must understand and formally accept the code.
 The code sets rules and standards for alcohol and drug counselor conduct.
 The ICB can enforce violations of the code, and the Board can suspend counselors and cancel counseling credentials in serious cases.

 Illinois Licensing & Certifications for Associates & Independent Counselors